ibm-cloud-docs/sap/sap-terraform-automate-3tier-nw-hana.md

 *	2 virtual server instances with SAP certified storage and network configurations
 *	2 floating IP address that you use to access your VPC virtual server instance over the public network

 During the second phase, the Ansible Playbook is called and the SAP architecture is installed for both dedicated VSI’s SAP App VSI machine and dedicated HANA VSI box.
-The SAP architecture that is deployed is the SAP NW 7.x release on stand-alone dedicated Hana 2.0 box release.
-For more information about this architecture, see [How to automate SAP HANA stand-alone VSI on IBM VPC Cloud by using Terraform and Ansible](/docs/sap?topic=sap-background-for-automating-sap-hana-stand-alone-vsi)
+The SAP architecture that is deployed is the SAP NW 7.x release on stand-alone dedicated HANA 2.0 box release.
+For more information about this architecture, see [Automating SAP HANA stand-alone virtual server instance on {{site.data.keyword.cloud}} VPC by using Terraform and Ansible](/docs/sap?topic=sap-automate-terraform-sap-hana-vsi).

 ## Single-host HANA system
 {: terraform-3tier-nw-hana-single}